agoragames/chai/README.rst

 All of the features are available by extending the ``Chai`` class, itself a subclass of ``unittest.TestCase``.
 If ``unittest2`` is available Chai will use that, else it will fall back to ``unittest``.
 Chai also aliases all of the ``assert*`` methods to lower-case with undersores.
 For example, ``assertNotEquals`` can also be referenced as ``assert_not_equals``.

+Additionally, ``Chai`` loads in all assertions, comparators and mocking methods into the module in which a ``Chai`` subclass is declared.
+This is done to cut down on the verbosity of typing ``self.`` everywhere that you want to run a test.

 Stubbing
 --------